Uganda Christian University

 Uganda Christian University (UCU) is a private church-founded university administered by the Church of Uganda.
 It was the first private University in Uganda to be awarded a charter by the Government of Uganda.

 Location

-UCU's main campus, with approximately 8,000 students, is in the town of Mukono, approximately 25 km, by road, east of Uganda's capital city, Kampala, on the Kampala-Jinja Highway.
+UCU's main campus, with approximately 15,000 students, is in the town of Mukono, approximately 25 km, by road, east of Uganda's capital city, Kampala, on the Kampala-Jinja Highway.
 The coordinates of the main campus are 0°21'27.0"N, 32°44'29.0"E (Latitude:0.357500; Longitude:32.741389).

 Bishop Barham University College is a regional constituent college of UCU, with about 1,500 students, located in the city of Kabale, approximately 420 km, by road, south-west of Kampala.
-Other regional campuses include UCU Mbale Campus, which is in Mbale, and UCU Arua Campus, which is in Arua.
+Other regional campuses include UCU Mbale Campus, which is in Mbale, and UCU Arua Campus, which is in Arua and UCU Kagando University College (UCU KUC) located in Kagando, Kasese.
 In 2019 construction of a permanent fifth campus in Kampala began, in the Mengo neighborhood, along Musajja Alumbwa Road.